lupyuen/lupyuen.github.io/src/blockly.md

 ![Shadowing in Blockly](https://lupyuen.github.io/images/blockly-run15.jpg)

-This code won't compile with Zig even if change `const` to `var`...
+This code won't compile with Zig even if we change `const` to `var`...

 ```zig
 // This is OK